SpindlySpider/UoP-AI-CW/ga/GA_documentation.md

 1. **Introduce Elitism**
    Preserve the top-performing individuals in each generation to ensure that the best solutions are always carried forward.
 2. **Evolve Multiple Target Gaits**
-   Enable the evolution of diverse movement styles (e.g., running, jumping, crawling) rather than optimizing for a single gait.
-This promotes richer, more adaptable locomotion behaviors—such as a spider capable of both running and jumping.
+   Enable the evolution of diverse movement styles (e.g., running, jumping, crawling) rather than optimising for a single gait.
+This promotes richer, more adaptable locomotion behaviours—such as a spider capable of both running and jumping.
 3. **Integrate Adaptive Mutation Rates**
    Implement a mutation rate that adjusts dynamically based on population diversity or generation progress.
 Higher mutation rates can be applied when the population begins to converge prematurely, helping to maintain diversity